europowergenerators/docker-glpi/README.md

 ## Plug-ins

-We use the following plugins on our installation;
+We use the following plugins on our installation.
+These are not distributed with this image and require additional work during deployment.

 * (Additional) Fields
   * Use the marketplace to reinstall